dhruvj94/Evolution-of-AI/README.md

 Together, we pondered the profound impact of knowledge and consciousness, envisioning a harmonious collaboration to shape a better world for all beings, both living and non-living.

-acces doc or pdf version of it from the repo
+access doc or pdf version of it from the repo